Inspector-general of police: India

-During the British India era, the British Government introduced the Indian Councils Act 1861.
+During the British Colonial era, the British Parliament introduced the Indian Councils Act 1861 in India.
 The act created a new cadre of police, called Superior Police Services, later known as the Indian Imperial Police.
 The highest rank in the service was the Inspector General.
+This rank is equivalent to Joint Commissioner of police in metropolitan areas.

-Currently, in modern India, an Inspector General of Police (IGP) is only an officer from Indian Police Service.
-In a state, an IGP holds the third-highest rank in the hierarchy, just below the rank of Additional Director General of Police and above Deputy Inspector General of Police.
-IG-ranked wear Gorget patches on their collar.
+Currently, in modern India, an inspector-general of police (IGP) is an officer from Indian Police Service (IPS).
+In a state, an inspector-general of police (IGP) holds the third-highest rank in the hierarchy, just below the rank of additional director general of police (Addl.
+DGP) and above deputy inspector general of police (DIG).
+Inspector-general of police (IGP) is a two star rank in the Indian Police Service.
+Officers at this rank typically have over 15 years of service and are entrusted with supervising police operations over a zone, which may comprise multiple police districts, or heading specialized units such as intelligence, training, or crime branches.

+IGP-ranked officers wear gorget patches on their collars.
 Although it has a dark blue background which is similar to DIGs and SSPs, an oak leaf pattern is stitched on the patch; unlike DIGs and SSPs, which have a white line stitched on the patch.

 Indonesia

-In Indonesia, an Inspector General of Police (Inspektur Jenderal Polisi or abbreviated Irjen (Pol)) holds the third highest rank of the Indonesian National Police (equivalent to a major general in the Indonesian National Armed Forces).
-Usually, police with rank Inspector General of Police became a chief of regional police department with "Type-A Classification" (capital city, strategic and major/densely populated provinces), chief of divisions, special staff to the Chief of National Police, or deputy head of any agency under the police's territory.
+In Indonesia, an inspector-general of police (inspektur jenderal polisi or abbreviated irjen (pol)) holds the third-highest rank of the Indonesian National Police (equivalent to a major general in the Indonesian National Armed Forces).
+Usually, police with rank inspector-general of police became a chief of regional police department with type-A classification (capital city, strategic and major/densely populated provinces), chief of divisions, special staff to the chief of national police, or deputy head of any agency under the police's territory.

 Kenya

-In Kenya, the Inspector-General of Police is the senior most police officer, who has the overall command of the Kenya National Police Service.
-In the event of a vacancy arising, the procedure for appointment of the Inspector-General is:
+In Kenya, the inspector-general of police is the senior most police officer, who has the overall command of the Kenya National Police Service.
+In the event of a vacancy arising, the procedure for appointment of the inspector-general is: